baselime/docs/connectors/aws.md

 The connector is an automated flow based on a CloudFormation template.

-It can be done using the Baselime CLI or throught the web console.
+It can be done using the Baselime CLI or through the web console.

 ### Using the CLI